Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/TROUBLESHOOTING.md

 Because the Event Hubs connection is effectively abandoned, it remains active until the idle timeout occurs (~60 seconds).
 If the incoming request rate for a Function is greater than roughly one per minute, then connections will be opened faster than they're being closed.
 This will lead to socket and port exhaustion.

 In addition to the network issues, this usage pattern will also perform very poorly because the application is paying the cost to establish a connection/link for every Function invocation.
 Applications should prefer treating the Event Hubs clients as a singleton, creating and using a single instance through the lifetime of their application.

+Further reading:
+  - [Dependency injection with the Azure SDK for .NET][DependencyInjectionAzureSdk]
+  - [Use dependency injection in .NET Azure Functions][DependencyInjectionAzureFunctions]

 ## Migrate from legacy to new client library